phetsims/vector-addition/doc/implementation-notes.md

 ## Screen differences

-If you're in he position of having to maintain or enhance this sim, it helps to have a birds-eye view of the similarities and differences between the screens.
+If you're in tthe position of having to maintain or enhance this sim, it helps to have a birds-eye view of the similarities and differences between the screens.

 The _Explore 2D_ screen can be thought of as the "prototypical" screen.
 It has these features:
-* there is a scene for each snap mode (Cartesian and Polar)
+* There are 2 scenes, one for each snap mode (Cartesian and Polar).
-* each scene has 1 vector set, and therefore 1 sum vector
+* Each scene has 1 vector set, and therefore 1 sum vector.
-* vectors in the Cartesian vector set are labeled a&#8407;, b&#8407;, and c&#8407;
+* Vectors in the Cartesian vector set are labeled a&#8407;, b&#8407;, and c&#8407;.
-* vectors in the Polar vector set are labeled d&#8407;, e&#8407;, and f&#8407;
+* Vectors in the Polar vector set are labeled d&#8407;, e&#8407;, and f&#8407;.
-* one instance of each vector can be created via direct manipulation; drag out of the toolbox to create, drag back to the toolbox to delete
+* One instance of each vector can be created via direct manipulation.
+Drag out of the toolbox to create, drag back to the toolbox to delete.
-* vectors can be transformed via direct manipulation; drag a vector's tail to translate; drag a vector's head to scale and rotate
+* Vectors can be transformed via direct manipulation.
+Drag a vector's tail to translate; drag a vector's head to scale and rotate.
-* sum vectors can only be translated via direct manipulation; by definition, their magnitude and angle depends on the other vectors in the vector set
+* Sum vectors can only be translated via direct manipulation.
+By definition, their magnitude and angle depends on the other vectors in the vector set.
-* 3 visual representations of component vectors are supported, see [ComponentVectorStyles](https://github.com/phetsims/vector-addition/blob/master/js/common/model/ComponentVectorStyles.js)
+* Three visual representations of component vectors are supported, see [ComponentVectorStyles](https://github.com/phetsims/vector-addition/blob/master/js/common/model/ComponentVectorStyles.js).
-* ability to display vector sum and angles
+* Vector sum and angles can be displayed.
-* ability to hide the graph's grid
+* The graph's grid can be hidden.

 The other screens can be described in terms of their differences from the _Explore 2D_ screen.

 _Explore 1D_ screen:
-* scenes are based on graph orientation (horizontal and vertical), rather than snap mode (Cartesian and Polar)
+* Scenes are based on graph orientation (horizontal and vertical), rather than snap mode (Cartesian and Polar).
-* vectors can be translated and scaled via direct manipulation, but not rotated
+* Vectors can be translated and scaled via direct manipulation, but not rotated.
-* vector components are not displayed
+* Component vectors are not displayed.
-* vector angle is not displayed
+* Vector angles are not displayed.

 _Lab_ screen:
-* each scene has 2 vector sets, and therefore 2 sum vectors
+* Each scene has 2 vector sets, and therefore 2 sum vectors.
-* multiple instances of each vector type can be created via direct manipulation
+* Multiple instances of each vector type can be created via direct manipulation.
-* vectors are not labeled uniquely; they are labeled as v&#8407; and s&#8407;, with only one such label visible at a time
+* Vectors are not labeled uniquely.
+They are labeled as v&#8407; and s&#8407;, with only one such label visible at a time.

 _Equation_ screen:
-* base vectors are provided, and you can change their values using pickers
+* Base vectors are provided, and you can change their values using spinners.
-* each vector set has one vector ('c' or 'f') whose computation depends on which equation is selected, see [EquationTypes](https://github.com/phetsims/vector-addition/blob/master/js/equation/model/EquationTypes.js)
+* Each vector set has one vector ('c' or 'f') whose computation depends on which equation is selected, see [EquationTypes](https://github.com/phetsims/vector-addition/blob/master/js/equation/model/EquationTypes.js).
-* equation coefficients can be changed using pickers
+* Equation coefficients can be changed using spinners.
-* vectors cannot be added/removed from the graph
+* Vectors cannot be added to or removed from the graph.
-* vectors cannot be directly rotated/scaled on the graph; they must be indirectly rotated/scaled using the pickers for base vectors and equations
+* Vectors cannot be rotated or scaled via direct maniipulation.
+They must be indirectly rotated/scaled using the spinners for base vectors and equations.